Quicklist: Different Types of Door Knobs

 Standard backsets are either two and three-eighths or two and three-quarter inches.
 This will be the length of the latch.
 Conveniently, some door knob brands feature adjustable latches that work for both sizes.

 You may also come across some less common backset measurements, such as five inches, two and a half inches, and rarely, two inches.

 The thickness of the door is typically determined by whether the door is interior or exterior, with standard exterior doors measuring in at one and three-quarter inches thick and interior doors at one and three-eighths inches thick.
 Many door knobs can fit a range of door thicknesses.

 The standard latch bore diameter is one inch.

 Yes, and painting a door knob can be a cost-effective alternative to replacement.
 Painting metal does require some preparation, however, to ensure that the paint sticks over the long term.

 To repaint a knob, it must be carefully removed from the door, cleaned, sanded and primed with an appropriate metal primer spray paint.
 After the primer has dried fully, metallic spray paint can be used to give the knob a makeover.

-Yes. doorknobs are typically made of metal, a highly recyclable material.
+Yes. door knobs are typically made of metal, a highly recyclable material.
 Both the knob itself and the lock inside can usually be recycled.
-Most doorknobs are yellow brass, but you may also find doorknobs made from copper, aluminum, steel and iron.
+Most door knobs are yellow brass, but you may also find ones made from copper, aluminum, steel and iron.

 Once sorted, bring your knobs and locks to a recycling center or a scrap metal buyer.
 Check with recycling centers before bringing metals to ensure that they are equipped to recycle the types you want to drop off.